StephenKrewson/hathi-images/midyear-report.md

 We've reached the mid-point of my [Advanced Collaborative Support project](https://www.hathitrust.org/hathitrust-research-center-awards-five-acs-projects), "Deriving Basic Illustration Metadata."
 Many thanks to Ryan Dubnicek and Eleanor Dickson Koehl for coordinating the project and to Boris Capitanu for his always-stellar technical support.

 Right now, sitting on a supercomputer named Big Red at the University of Indiana, is a rather remarkable dataset: *every illustrated page from every Google-scanned volume in the HathiTrust Digital Library (HT) for the period 1800-1850*.
-Although the image processing pipeline we are using is by no means new, the ability to work so comprehensively is.
+Although the image processing pipeline we are using is by no means new, working at this scale is.

-Furthermore, the working hypothesis of this kind of "historical illustration" study is that graphic elements in printed objects exhibit technical and stylistic similarity over time, but this development is *uneven*.
-That is to say, illustrations "change with the times" (i.e. the emergence of techniques like lithography will both exert a copycat pressure on publishers and push artists to use the medium in new ways) but reuse and copying of "older" styles is common.
+A working hypothesis of historical studies of illustration is that graphic elements in printed objects exhibit technical and stylistic similarity over time, but this development is *uneven*.
+That is to say, illustrations "change with the times" at different rates.
+On the one hand, the emergence of new techniques like lithography will exert a competitive pressure on the book market and prompt imagemakers to explore the affordances of the new medium.
+On the other hand, reuse of woodblocks and other at-hand materials remains appealing.
+In some cases, a "vintage" style may even be desirable.

-To evaluate such hypotheses, the best option is definitely to look at everything possible for a significant but tractable slice of time.
-Only with a comprehensive imageset can we cluster in a way that might tell us something about this "unevenness."
-A 50-year sample pushes up against the limits of what can be stored on disk for a project, but it is doable.
-Such a slice also may better reflect the inherent cycles of technological change (Kondratiev? although this begs the question of whether 1800 is such a point for image technology; I think it is).
+Before attempting to characterize this "unevenness" computationally, many smaller steps are necessary.
+The first step involves putting together a dataset of images that can plausibly represent the breadth of printed illustrations for a period in time.
+My project's 50-year sample pushes up against the limits of what can be stored on disk for a project, but HTRC's resources make possible what would be otherwise unimaginable for a graduate student.
+Although choosing a start year at the beginning of a century has no direct relationship to innovations in image production, fifty years is roughly the length of a Kondratiev cycle.
+At the very least, five decades should generate plenty of real historical signal.

+What do I mean by "signal"?
+At the end of the project, each illustration in the dataset will be encoded as a vector of numbers.
+This allows for calculating similarities between images.
+All other things being equal, we would expect similar images to loosely correlate with each other in time.
+By building "nearest neighbor" maps for certain types of images, we can test whether this is the case and also discover moments of aesthetic anachronism, when older styles reappear.

+The following sections discuss our progress, making some detours to discuss problems that future researchers may face when using HathiTrust for *image* rather than text analysis.

-## 1. Choose a Subset of Volumes
+## Choose a Subset of Volumes

 There were **500,013** qualifying volumes (as of August 2019) in HT for the first half of the nineteenth century.
 To come up with this list of unique volume ids, I filtered the latest [HathiFile](https://www.hathitrust.org/hathifiles) by date range (`1800-1850`), media type, (`text`) and scanning institution (`google`).
+I chose this date range because it is both relevant to my own research and because it precedes the explosion of illustrations in the second half of the nineteenth century (due in large part to half-tone printing and photography).

+The vast majority of volumes for this period have been scanned by Google; we opted for this restriction because Google-scanned books come with some extra metadata that is useful for identifying illustrated pages.
+I did not perform any deduplication of volume titles.

-Warning!
+**Takeaway**: Warning!
 HathiFiles are roughly a Gigabyte in size--far too large to read into memory with a Pandas method like `.read_csv()`.
 Parsing the file in chunks is the way to go (it still takes ~15 min on my i7 laptop).
-The vast majority of volumes for this period have been scanned by Google; we opted for this restriction because Google-scanned books come with some extra metadata that is useful for identifying illustrated pages.
-Deduplication... estimate from Underwood??
+Writing your own script to do this is a useful exercise if you plan on working seriously with HathiTrust data.

+## Train Model

+I used

+**Takeaway**:

-## 2. Filter with CNN
+## Filter with Model

 After the first processing stage, which uses a retrained neural network to estimate if candidate pages are illustrated or not, the set of volumes was winnowed down to **183,553**.
 This means that, according to the model, roughly (183,553 / 500,013 * 100)  = **37%** of early-nineteenth century books contain one or more illustrated pages.